HafizalJohari/lclv/README.md

 1. The camera feed is captured using the `getUserMedia` API
 2. Frames are processed at the selected interval
+3. **Analysis Selection**: Users can choose between predefined analysis types or create custom analysis prompts
+4. **Custom Analysis**: When custom prompts are provided, they are sent along with the image data to the vision model
-3. The image data is sent to the local Moondream model via Ollama
+5. The image data and analysis instructions are sent to the local Moondream model via Ollama
-4. Analysis results are processed and displayed in real-time
+6. Analysis results are processed and displayed in real-time
-5. Visual overlays are drawn on the canvas for features like gaze tracking
+7. Visual overlays are drawn on the canvas for features like gaze tracking
-6. Results can be interacted with through the UI
+8. Results can be interacted with through the UI

 The application provides a comprehensive suite of computer vision analysis tools while maintaining privacy and performance by running everything locally on the user's machine.
+With the new custom analysis feature, users can now analyze any aspect of their video feed using natural language prompts.

 ## Installation Guide